-- The performance of all kinds of activities, transactions and services of the banking business in general, related thereto or permitted to it under current legislation. - The acquisition, holding, use, administration and disposal of Spanish and foreign marketable securities, shares and equity interests in companies, in accordance with current legislation. - The provision of investment services and any applicable supplementary activities under current legislation.
+- All types of activities, transactions and services of the banking activity in general, related to it or permitted under current legislation. - The acquisition, holding, use, administration and disposal of Spanish and foreign marketable securities, shares and holdings in companies, in accordance with current legislation. - The provision of investment services and any additional activity applicable under current legislation.